illinoistech-itm/jhajek/itmd-521/JupyterHub/hub-tutorial.md

     accesskey,secretkey = "",""
 ```

-In the `try` block we are trying to open the `creds.txt` file that's present in the user's home folder and read the contents of it into two varibales `accesskey` and `secretkey` these variables are then used in S3 auth configuration.
+In the `try` block we are trying to open the `creds.txt` file that's present in the user's home folder and read the contents of it into two variables `accesskey` and `secretkey` these variables are then used in S3 auth configuration.

 Now, you can make use of the `SparkSession` object created in this case `spark`, in the forthcoming cells to run the spark jobs.